A generalized Legendre duality relation and Gaussian saturation: Introduction

-In this paper, we develop our new observation\footnote{To be fair, it is well-known that the Pr\'{e}kopa--Leindler inequality, which is a member of so-called Barthe's reverse Brascamp--Lieb inequality, is useful to the study of the Legendre transform.
-As will be clear, our direct link is not about this, and related to so-called the inverse Brascamp--Lieb inequality.} made in \cite{NT,NT2} about the direct link between the classical Legendre duality relation and the Brascamp--Lieb theory regarding the multilinear integral functional, and then advance the study of the generalized Legendre duality relation.
+In this paper, we develop our new observation made in \cite{NT,NT2} about the direct link\footnote{To be fair, it is well-known that the Pr\'{e}kopa--Leindler inequality, which is a member of so-called Barthe's reverse Brascamp--Lieb inequality, is useful to the study of the Legendre transform.
+As will be clear, our direct link is not about this, and related to so-called the inverse Brascamp--Lieb inequality.} between the classical Legendre duality relation and the Brascamp--Lieb theory regarding the multilinear integral functional, and then advance the study of the generalized Legendre duality relation.
 This new link enables us to employ deep ideas and techniques that have been developed in the Brascamp--Lieb theory for the purpose of the study of the generalized Legendre duality relation.
 In particular, we use so-called Ball's inequality\footnote{ This is a certain monotonicity statement of the Brascamp--Lieb constant under the convolution. }, whose strength has been recently capitalized in the study of the nonlinear Brascamp--Lieb inequality by Bennett et al. \cite{BBBCF}, as a fundamental idea.
 In more precise terms, we have two main results in this paper.
-We first extend Kolesnikov--Werner's generalized Legendre duality relation to much wider class of duality relations based on the spirit of the Brascamp--Lieb theory.
-Then our first main result states that the best constant of the Blaschke--Santal\'{o} type inequality associated with this generalized Legendre duality realation is saturated by centered Gaussians.
+We first extend a generalized Legendre duality relation of Kolesnikov--Werner to much wider class of duality relations based on the spirit of the Brascamp--Lieb theory.
+Then our first main result states that the best constant of the Blaschke--Santal\'{o} type inequality associated with this generalized Legendre duality relation is saturated by centered Gaussians.
 This property is universal in the sense that it holds independently of duality relations, and the idea of such a property clearly comes from Lieb's fundamental theorem \cite{Lieb}.
 This first main result is a consequence of our second main result about the centered Gaussian saturation property for the inverse Brascamp--Lieb inequality under the evenness.
-The study of the inverse Brascamp--Lieb inequality has been initiated by Chen--Dafnis--Paouris \cite{CDP}, and then Barthe--Wolff have done the systematic study of the inequality by imposing some nondegeneracy condition on Brascamp--Lieb data \cite{BW}.
-The crucial point here is that, although their nondegeneracy condition is necessary for their study in a certain sense, the direct link between the Legendre duality realation and the inverse Brascamp--Lieb inequality appears at the degenerate case, where Barthe--Wolff's systematic study is not applicable.
-Nevertheless, for a large class of Brascamp--Lieb data that do not necessarily satisfy Barthe--Wolff's nondegeneracy condition, we manage to establish the centered Gaussian saturation property for the inverse Brascamp--Lieb inequality by imposing the evenness and log-concavity on inputs.
-As an application in convex geometry, we establish the special, but the most important, case of Kolesnikov--Werner's conjecture about the Blaschke--Santal\'{o} inequality for multiple even functions and multiple symmetric convex bodies.
-In the direction of information theory and optimal transportation theory, this confirms their Talagrand type inequality for multiple even probability measures that involves the barycenter and generalizes the symmetric Talagrand transportation-cost inequality.
+The study of the inverse Brascamp--Lieb inequality has been initiated by Chen--Dafnis--Paouris \cite{CDP}, and then Barthe--Wolff have done the systematic study of the inequality by imposing some nondegeneracy condition \cite{BW}.
+The crucial point here is that, although their nondegeneracy condition is necessary for their study in a certain sense, the direct link between the Legendre duality relation and the inverse Brascamp--Lieb inequality appears at the degenerate case, where the systematic study of Barthe--Wolff is not applicable.
+Nevertheless, for a large class of Brascamp--Lieb data that do not necessarily satisfy the nondegeneracy condition of Barthe--Wolff, we manage to establish the centered Gaussian saturation property for the inverse Brascamp--Lieb inequality by imposing the evenness and log-concavity on inputs.
+As an application in convex geometry, we establish the special, but the most important, case of a conjecture of Kolesnikov--Werner about the Blaschke--Santal\'{o} inequality for multiple even functions and multiple symmetric convex bodies.
+In the direction of information theory and optimal transportation theory, this settles down their conjecture about a Talagrand type inequality for multiple even probability measures that involves the barycenter.